 In task 1, you logged in to ArcGIS.com.
 By logging in to the POD Organization account, you were able to save your work.
 You created a new map, navigating the map using the zoom and pan tools.
 You then searched your hometown by typing in the location in the Find area and bookmarked that location experimenting with changing the basemap.
-You added a Map Note layer in task 2, and saved it in the POD Organization account as a layer that could be added to other maps.

-In task 3, you added new layers by typing in specific search terms and examined the metadata and then turned data layers on and off while examining the layer details, content and legends.
-You analyzed areas of earthquake concentration by creating a density map using the analysis tools in task 6.
-Remember - without being logged into the POD organization account, you would have been unable to use the analysis tools.
+In tasks 2 through 3, you added new layers by typing in specific search terms and examined the metadata and then turned data layers on and off while examining the layer details, content and legends.
+You created map notes to collect your findings and finally analyzed areas of earthquake concentration by creating a density map using the analysis tools (without being logged into the POD organization account, you would have been unable to use the analysis tools).